-Respondents of the 2017 Pragmatic Marketing Survey said they managed an average of three products each.
+Respondents of the 2017 Pragmatic Institute Survey said they managed an average of three products each.
 It’s hard to fathom how a product manager can do all the activities of defining, describing and delivering products for more than one product.
 That’s why we are starting to see more specialization in product management roles.
 We see strategic product managers, technical product managers

 Let’s take the idea of a problem manager one step further.
 We can get a better understanding of roles and responsibilities if we specialize titles around problems of strategy, planning

 Product Strategy Manager

 The product strategy manager, sometimes called a portfolio strategy manager, thinks beyond the current set of products.
 These people define the portfolio roadmap, evaluate the overall success of the products in their portfolio, and determine which products are failing to achieve their goals and should be retired.
 Typically, product strategy managers are seasoned product professionals with experience in the business of product management.